Soumi7/EY_GDS_Project/README.md

   - Then type ```python3 preprocessing_folder.py```
   - Executing preprocessing_folder.py will extract sentences from the files in this folder and store them with the respective intents.

-- EY_DATA :
-  - Has some Case_Study pdfs by provided by EY.
-  - Can be removed if required.

 - API_access_code_snippet :
   - Sharepoint API client